 There have been numerous after school programs at Peralta over the years.
 The YMCA operated a program for several years and the PPTG organized “Emerald City”, a fee-based program with a sliding scale that operated for a few years.
 In 1996, the Child Development Center (CDC) opened, operated by the school district independently of the school, which offers free year-round care for families who qualify.

 In 2003, the PPTG found Leo and Lottie Lynch who agreed to establish a fee-based program that would work together with the CDC, to ensure all students would be integrated into one program.
-The Lynches’ program is called “Rainbow City”, but students are incorporated into one “Peralta After School Program” under the direction of the CDC site supervisor.
+The Lynches’ program was called “Rainbow City”, but students were incorporated into one “Peralta After School Program” under the direction of the CDC site supervisor.
 Peralta is proud of its efforts to offer a blended after school program, still unusual in the district, that matches the children’s school experience of togetherness across income levels.
 MORE on Peralta’s after-school programs.

 What are the challenges of the PPTG ?